 - Thermostat motion sensing is disabled.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - There is a delay message on your Nest thermostat’s screen, such as “heating is delayed for 2:30 minutes.”

-Our Professionals Can Resolve Nest Thermostat Troubles
+Our Specialists Can Fix Nest Thermostat Troubles

 If you’ve gone through Nest thermostat troubleshooting by yourself but can’t fix the dilemma, a smart thermostat specialist like one from Stephen Hurst Pack Heating and Cooling can provide support.
 We can diagnose the malfunction and add a C-wire, if required.